Building Strategies for Long-term Citizen Engagement

 Understand Context

-Where are the citizens?
+Where are the citizens at?
 While understanding the environment where citizen engagement projects will be applied is good, understanding the entry point for the citizens to engage is better.
-What are their perceptions, beliefs, fears, and desires when engaging in public processes?
-Understanding these perceptions helps non-profits better design their capacity-strengthening initiatives and have realistic goals for citizen engagement projects.
+What are their perceptions, beliefs, fears and desires when engaging in public processes?
+Understanding these perceptions helps non-profits to design their capacity-strengthening initiatives better and have realistic goals for citizen engagement projects.
 Remember, social value is about the people.

 Start from the known.

 Appreciate local knowledge and expertise - what engagement strategies have citizens undertaken and have worked (or not)?
 Leveraging existing practices not only builds trust between citizens and nonprofits that support them.
-It also creates ownership for example, if all citizens have done is attend the chiefs' barazas or local community meetings, leverage that by getting them to be active participants in the conversation.
+It also builds ownership.
+E.g., if all citizens have done is attend the chiefs' barazas or local community meetings, leverage that by getting them to be active participants in the conversation.

 Acknowledge failure by taking time to learn from it.